gjcooper/VAULT/07_output/Architecture of MultiAttribute Choice.md

 - A couple of mentions of the [[cooper2019investigating]] paper to bump cites
 - Some discussion of sequential sampling models, drawing on [[ratcliff2016diffusion]]
 - Adding to SSM approaches to preferential choice, other methods include: [[krajbich2011multialternative]] and [[busemeyer1993decision]]

+## Decision strategies

+Mentioned and referenced the [[Conjunctive Strategy]], [[Disjunctive Strategy]] and [[Satisficing Heuristic]] for non-compensatory strategies, and the [[Frequency of Good and-or Bad Features Heuristic]] and [[Weighted Additive Rule]] for compensatory strategies.
+Probably need to look into complete vs selective strategies a bit more and think more on single option variants of other strategies.